 Our overall aim is to present Maths and Numeracy as a challenging, exciting, relevant and creative subject.
 The Crookhey Hall School Maths department believes very strongly in enrichment, trying to provide the pupils with every possible opportunity to explore mathematics beyond just preparing for exams.
 Mathematics at Crookhey Hall School is a vibrant and popular subject.

-This means that often we cannot identify a curriculum core that every learner will use.
-Instead, and much more powerfully, our pupils are taught to use and apply the mathematics that they know and have learned, and to recognise when they need to develop additional skills.
 Mathematics at Crookhey provides opportunities for pupils to develop and acquire knowledge, skills and attitudes relevant to the changing world they live, for example the key skills of:

 - application of numbers